cyuanjun/HNR26_ELEVATE/README.md

 ## 📊 Project Overview

-This project was built by my team and me in 24hrs during the **NUS Hack&Roll 2026 Hackathon** to explore how large language models can be integrated into strategic decision-making systems under financial and game-theoretic constraints.
+This project was built by my team in 24hrs during the **NUS Hack&Roll 2026 Hackathon** to explore how large language models can be integrated into strategic decision-making systems under financial and game-theoretic constraints.

 Key motivations include: